 Setting off that first day they had three boats, 89 people, and an amazing assortment of every little thing they thought they might possibly need for the next two years.
 They boarded in the late afternoon, went about three miles…and quit.

 Why the late start?
 Why the short distance?
 Were they that disorganized?
 You could probably still see St. Louis from their first camp site; why didn’t they start earlier and try to go farther?
-The answer is that they were smart, thinking leaders.
+The answer is that they using an old planning trick that had served them well in the past.

 The Hudson’s Bay Start

 Their late start and early stop was intentional.
-It’s a planning trick referred to as a “Hudson’s Bay Start.”
+This planning trick is often referred to as a “Hudson’s Bay Start.”
 The idea is that by starting late, there is time on the day of departure to make final adjustments, and go over the gear one last time.
 Instead of trying to push off in a hurry at first light, they could take their time and make sure they had it right.

 And by planning to only go a few miles before stopping, they gave themselves a second advantage.
 In the process of setting up camp for the night they might discover they had forgotten something.
 If they had logged a full day’s march, it would be a huge loss of time to go back to get it.
 By staying close to their start point, they made it easy to return and retrieve any forgotten items without causing a significant delay to the expedition.